 If you enroll in a Vermont Health Connect qualified health plan (QHP) you may be eligible for financial help—including the premium tax credit (PTC).
-You may get PTC if your income is below 400% of the Federal Poverty Level (FPL) and you meet other eligibility rules.
+You may get PTC if you meet other eligibility rules.
 You must file federal taxes to get premium tax credits.

 If you’re eligible for premium tax credits, you can choose to take them:

 - In advance, so you pay less each month for your health insurance premium; or

 - At the end of the year when you file taxes; or

 - Part in advance, and part at the end of the year when you file taxes.

 Many Vermonters take premium tax credits in advance to lower monthly health insurance premiums.
 When you take the tax credit in advance it’s called “advance premium tax credits,” or APTC.
 The amount of APTC you will get is based on your projected income for the year.
 Once you choose how much of your APTC you want to use, it comes out of your health insurance premium automatically.
 For example, if your total insurance premium is $500 per month and you choose to use $400 per month of the APTC amount you are eligible for, your monthly bill is $100 per month ($500-$400=$100.)

 IMPORTANT: The amount of APTC you can use may change if your income or your tax household size changes.
 Read on to learn more.